MikeMitterer/dart-material-design-lite/example/mdl_menu/web/README.md

   <li>Pause</li>
 </ul>
 ```
 &nbsp;4.
-Add one or more MDL classes, separated by spaces, to the button element using the `class` attribute.
+Add one or more MDL classes, separated by spaces, to the button and span elements using the `class` attribute.
 ```html
 <button id="menu1" class="mdl-button mdl-js-button mdl-button--icon">
   <i class="material-icons">more_vert</i>